 “Marco, I took a screenshot of that simple rule and re-read it when I needed it.”
 This sentence surprised me.
-I know that many people were putting “like,” commenting, or messaging me on Facebook when I published a rule.
-What surprised me is that this sentence came from a person who was not doing it.
-This made me realized that many people were following me in silence.
+I knew that many people were putting a “like,” commenting, or messaging me on Facebook when I published a rule.
+What surprised me was that this sentence came from a person who was not doing it.
+This made me realize that many people were following me in silence.
 Having lived in many countries, I have friends all around the world.
 The “Simple Rule of the Day” helped me keep connecting or re-connecting with many friends worldwide.
 More importantly, it helped me to live my mission of assisting others to improve, step-by-step.

 5. The power of vulnerability

 “Should I write this or not?
 What would people think about it?
 Can a Professor write something like this?”
 I had these thoughts many times.
-In most cases, I still published the rule that made me concerned.
+In most cases, I still published the rule that I was concerned about.
 The result surprised me.
 The more I shared something personal, and I was letting myself be vulnerable, the more I received messages of appreciation and connection from people, precisely as Brene Brown says in her famous TED talk.

 “Do we need so many simple rules?”